C-D-Lewis/node-microservices/apps/guestlist/README.md

 # guestlist

-API service to grant credentials and check requests made against them when used in conjunction with `conduit` for external requests.
+API service to grant credentials and check requests made against them when used in conjunction with `bifrost` for external requests.

 Credentials take the following format.
 For example, a user who can only read from the Attic service: